JeremyTallant/lego_history/README.md

-# lego_history
-Using a variety of data manipulation techniques to explore different aspects of Lego's history!
+# Exploring the History of Lego